Flowers + Plants 101

 - Bring in the green.
 Summer is not just about colors.
 It is the season when everything is in bloom.
 That means there will be a lot of green everywhere you turn.
 An all-green or predominately green flower arrangement brings that summertime lusciousness into your home.
 For this one, you could choose to contrast the green with color or just use different shades of green.
 Either way, green is an underappreciated but crucial summer color.

 - Sunflower flower arrangements.
-Sunflowers are often seen in fall flower arrangements.
+Sunflower Bouquet Delivery are often seen in fall flower arrangements.
 In fact, we will be discussing them in the next section.
 That doesn’t mean you should discount sunflowers for your summer bouquet.
 Depending on the type of sunflower, it may bloom in the summer or fall.
 Sunflowers actually create great bouquets that bridge the gap between the summer and fall seasons.

 - Bold and colorful bouquets.
 As we have now mentioned multiple times, summer is the time to go big and bold.
 A flower arrangement like our New Summer Sunset combines a number of flowers and bright colors into a unified bouquet.
 You don’t have to stick to a single color scheme for bold summer arrangements.
 Mix and match colors and let the incongruity add cheerfulness to your life.